Joshua-987/Uber-Analysis/README.md

 ### 1. Data Exploration
 - Broke analysis down into **overview analysis** and **time analysis**.
-- Identified key metrics and attributes for each analysis section:
+- Identified key metrics and attributes to use for analysis:
-Atrributes from trip details such as: *Total bookings, Total Booking Value and Total Trip Distance*
+    - Atrributes from trip details such as: *Total bookings, Total Booking Value and Total Trip Distance*

 ### 2. Data Preparation